 “The freedom of thought, conscience, religion and association should be available to all religious communities,” said the bishop, as reported by UCA.
 “We expect the rule of law to be upheld and worry about hate speech and hate mongering against non-majority faith communities.
 Christian communities face hardships in educating children in accordance with the tenants of their faith.
 Many children are compelled to study the majority [Buddhist] religion, a clear violation of our religious rights.”

-The National Christian Evangelical Alliance of Sri Lanka has reported a spate of other incidents in January that have heaped pressure on Sri Lanka’s churches.
+The National Christian Evangelical Alliance of Sri Lanka has reported a spate of other incidents in January that has heaped pressure on Sri Lanka’s churches.

-The alliance said police questioned the pastors of several churches whether their churches were authorised, and in some cases were warned not to meet due to threats from Buddhist monks.
+The alliance said police questioned the pastors of several churches whether their churches were authorized, and in some cases were warned not to meet due to threats from Buddhist monks.

 The Pastors Fellowship in Vavuniya, northern Sri Lanka, and the Church of Grace in Warakapola, near Colombo, both faced questions by the police.
-Meanwhile, the house of the pastor of the Rathgama Christian Church, near Hikkaduwa, was vandalised and threats were made against the Suveya Doratuwa Church in Bibile, eastern Sri Lanka.
+Meanwhile, the house of the pastor of the Rathgama Christian Church, near Hikkaduwa, was vandalized and threats were made against the Suveya Doratuwa Church in Bible, eastern Sri Lanka.

 In a country dominated by Buddhists, the Christian (approximately 7%) and Muslim (10%) minorities have long complained of discrimination and attacks.